claus-e-andersen/clanElectrons/README.md

   - MSP.R =  mass electronic stopping power computed with the clanElectrons software.
   - delta.R = the density-effect correction computed with the clanElectrons software.
   - Index ICRU90 = reference values from ICRU-90.

+The mass electronic stopping powers are given in units of MeV per g/cm2 (i.e. approximately in MeV/cm since water has a density close to 1 g/cm3).
 See the function demo.Sternheimer.water() for further details.

 ## Example 2: Stopping power computation for graphite and comparison with ICRU-90